MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 Principle
 ---------

-This strategy considers that the drawings are always performed in a buffer and a swap with another buffer is made by the implementation of ``LLUI_DISPLAY_IMPL_flush()``.
+This strategy considers that the drawings are always performed in a buffer, and a swap with another buffer is made by the implementation of ``LLUI_DISPLAY_IMPL_flush()``.
 In this case, the restoration is mandatory because the new back buffer must contain the past before the buffer swapping.

-The principle of this strategy is to cumulate the drawing regions and to restore them just before the very first drawing after a flush.
+The principle of this strategy is to cumulate the drawing regions and restore them just before the very first drawing after a flush.
-The refresh just consists in calling the LLAPI ``LLUI_DISPLAY_IMPL_flush()`` that will swap the buffers.
+The refresh consists in calling the LLAPI ``LLUI_DISPLAY_IMPL_flush()`` that will swap the buffers.

 Some regions to restore are updated or removed according to the implicit and explicit regions *given* **before** the very first drawing after a flush.
-These regions are the regions which will be altered by the application, so it is useless to restore them.
+These regions are the regions that the application will alter, so it is useless to restore them.
 For instance, if the very first drawing after a flush fully fills the buffer (erase the buffer), the past is not restored.

 The implicit and explicit regions **after** the very first drawing have the same signification: a dirty region to restore before the very first drawing after the next flush.